seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Then there is the County Palatine.

 **PORTIA**
-He doth nothing but frown, as who should say ‘If you
+He doth nothing but frown, as who should say 'If you
-will not have me, choose:’ he hears merry tales and
+will not have me, choose:' he hears merry tales and
 smiles not: I fear he will prove the weeping
 philosopher when he grows old, being so full of
 unmannerly sadness in his youth.
 I had rather be
-married to a death’s-head with a bone in his mouth
+married to a death's-head with a bone in his mouth
 than to either of these.
 God defend me from these
 two!